Lagergren

-Lagergren is a Swedish noble family, which is descended from Claes Lagergren (1853–1930), a papal chamberlain and wealthy socialite who was conferred the rank of Marquess by Pope Leo XIII in 1889.
-A junior branch of the family is descended from one of his younger sons and holds the title of Count, which was granted by Pope Pius X in 1904.
-Claes Lagergren owned Tyresö Palace and rebuilt the castle inspired by original drawings from the 17th century; in his will he left the palace to the Nordic Museum.
+The Lagergren family is a Vatican noble family of Swedish origin, descending from Claes Lagergren (1853–1930), a papal chamberlain and wealthy socialite on whom was conferred the rank of marquess by Pope Leo XIII in 1889.
+A junior branch of the family is descended from one of his younger sons, and holds the title of count, which was granted by Pope Pius X in 1904.
+Claes Lagergren owned Tyresö Palace and rebuilt the castle, inspired by original drawings from the 17th century; in his will he left the palace to the Nordic Museum.

 History

 Claes Eric Philip Frans Joseph Leo Lagergren (1853–1930) converted to Catholicism in 1880 and became a papal chamberlain in 1884, serving under Pope Leo XIII, Pope Pius X, Pope Benedict XV, and Pope Pius XI.
 He was conferred the hereditary title of Marquess of Lagergren by Pope Leo XIII in 1889.
 The title is inherited according to extended agnatic primogeniture, meaning that title is held by both the senior male line descendant and the next in line (typically his eldest son) simultaneously.
 Claes Lagergren married Caroline Alice Maria Beatrice Claudia Russell (1854–1919), on 6 May 1891 in Rome, and had three sons: